Typically, users think of monitors as a component primarily for PCs, while console users may think of TVs as more suited for gaming.

-You might have to break the bank for a TV that has a 120Hz or more refresh rate.
+You might have to break the bank for a TV with a 120Hz or more refresh rate.

-There is a refresh rate to resolution parameter that must be considered while buying monitors for consoles as not all resolutions support a particular refresh rate.
+A refresh rate to resolution parameter must be considered while buying monitors for consoles, as not all resolutions support a particular refresh rate.
 While consoles may support 120Hz refresh rate on Full HD, QHD, and 4K resolutions, monitors may drop support for 120Hz at QHD resolution and continue supporting it on Full HD and 4K.

-The Xbox Series X/S also has support for AMD FreeSync, hence your monitor should have a Variable Refresh Rate (VRR) technology embedded, which would allow FreeSync to control the refresh rate of the monitor and preventing screen tearing or choppy gameplay by striking a balance between the refresh and frame rates.
+The Xbox Series X/S also has support for AMD FreeSync.
+Hence your monitor should have a Variable Refresh Rate (VRR) technology embedded, which would allow FreeSync to control the refresh rate of the monitor and prevent screen tearing or choppy gameplay by striking a balance between the refresh and frame rates.

-For a good gaming experience, response time is an essential factor as the response time determines how fast the pixels in the display switch colors from one shade to another.
-The lower it is, the faster the switch is, and lower are the chances of ghosting.
+For a good gaming experience, response time is essential as the response time determines how fast the pixels in the display switch colors from one shade to another.
+The lower it is, the faster the button is, and lower the chances of ghosting.